-Scarcity is a fundmental principle in economics that lies at the bedrock of the elegant social science.
+Scarcity is a fundamental principle in economics that lies at the bedrock of the elegant social science.
 Scarcity in economics refers to the limitations inherent in our world and universe.
 We live in a scarce world.
 There are finite amounts of all of the resources humans find useful.
-There’s a finite amount of timber, coal, oil, land, cattle, chickens, iron ore, land, etc. Additionally, humans have a finite amount of time in the day, in the year, and in their lives.
+There’s a finite amount of timber, coal, oil, land, cattle, chickens, iron ore, land, etc. Additionally, humans have a finite amount of time in the day, year, and life.